mronkain/TinyMCE-FontAwesome-Plugin/README.md

 ```

 ### Issues
-This project is currently for my own specific use case and the current status is
+This project is a quick-and-dirty hack forked from josh18 and modified to run on FA 5 Pro.
-a quick-and-dirty hack...
+It's mainly to suit my own specific needs but I can clean it up a bit if someone else has a need for this as well...